Thunderstorm (play): Other adaptations and related works

 In 1938, after the play's theatrical triumphs, a film version was produced in Shanghai.
 Another film version was made in Hong Kong in 1957 (Lei Yu, dir.
 Ng Wui), which co-starred a young Bruce Lee in one of his few non-fighting roles.
 In 1995, Director Ho Yi produced a Cantonese film version in, with the personal blessing of the playwright.
 This film was released in 1996.

-Hangzhou-born composer Mo Fan composed a modern Chinese opera based on the play, with the same title (Leiyu, "Thunderstorm").
+Hangzhou-born composer Mo Fan composed a western-style opera based on the play, with the same title (Leiyu, "Thunderstorm").
 The opera was presented in 2001 by the Shanghai Opera House company.

 Another adaptation was the 2006 film Curse of the Golden Flower, directed and written by Zhang Yimou.
-This very loose adaptation set the action in the imperial court of the late Tang Dynasty, with the Emperor in the place of Puyuan.
+This very loose adaptation set the action in the imperial court of the late Tang dynasty, with the Emperor in the place of Puyuan.

 In 2012 Wang Chong directed Thunderstorm 2.0, a multimedia performance using four cameras and real-time editing, in Trojan House, Beijing.
 The adaptation, authorised by Cao Yu's family, cut 99% of the original text and only three major characters remained.
 The focus became Cao Yu's feminist view.
 The show was an immediate hit.
 The Beijing News noted it as one of the Best Ten Little Theater Works in China 1982–2012.
-It later toured Taipei Arts Festival, Israel Festival in Jerusalem, and Under the Radar Festival in New York, three festivals that no performance from China mainland has ever entered.
+It later toured Taipei Arts Festival, Israel Festival in Jerusalem, and Under the Radar Festival in New York, three festivals that no performance from mainland China has ever entered.

 In Vietnam, Thế Anh and Thế Châu composed the Vietnamese opera adaptation of Thunderstorm in 1990.
 In 2019, THVL made a film adaptation called Tiếng sét trong mưa (Thunder in the rain).

 Anthologies

 It is included in The Columbia Anthology of Modern Chinese Drama, a 2010 book edited by Xiaomei Chen and published by the Columbia University Press.
-Kevin J. Wetmore, Jr. of Loyola Marymount University stated that this inclusion was "I believe, for the first time" Thunderstorm was included in an anthology.
+Kevin J. Wetmore Jr. of Loyola Marymount University stated that this inclusion was "I believe, for the first time" Thunderstorm was included in an anthology.